zorrokid/iced_game_collection/README.md

 A collection file can be a single file or an archive file containing multiple files.
 Collection file should also have a type, whether is a file for emulator (rom, disk or tape image), manual, box scan or some other kind of file.

+# Starting

+Collection root dir must be set before anything else can be done.

+All the files added to collection will be copied to sub directories under collection root dir.

+## Collection directory structure

+- collection root dir
+    - system 1
+        - roms
+        - images
+        - manuals
+        - screenshots
+        - cover scans
+    - system 2
+        - ...

 # Adding a release

 ## Picking files for a release